muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

 typically appear as the same character literals in the grammar, while the other octets `[0..0x1F,0x7F..0xFF]` will be expressed as those integers.

-Note that in any artifact examples, the format `\NN` is used to represent octets that don't correspond to printable ASCII characters or SPACE; the `NN` is a padded base-16 notation integer between `00` and `FF`; all other appearances of `\` are followed by a letter and represent themselves.
+Note that in any artifact examples, the format `\HH` is used to represent octets that don't correspond to printable ASCII characters or SPACE; the `HH` is a padded base-16 notation integer between `00` and `FF`; all other appearances of `\` are followed by a letter and represent themselves.
-Note that the use of `\NN` format may also be used in examples even where not required, as sometimes using it consistently actually aids readability.
+Note that the use of `\HH` format may also be used in examples even where not required, as sometimes using it consistently actually aids readability.

 [RETURN](#TOP)